 Want to start with the free version instead?
 Try WPForms Lite.

-3. How to Improve Your Store’s SEO
+6.3.
+Improve Your Store’s SEO with Yoast

 Do you want to expand the reach of your products?
 Do you want to drive more targeted traffic from search engines that are likely to purchase your products?